VeraCologne/LearningBlog/content/posts/2019-05-20-barcamp-communication.md

 ---
-title: "The One With a Barcamp about Communication"
+title: "The One with a Barcamp about Communication"
 date: 2019-05-23T07:13:53+02:00
 tags:
 - events